EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 {: #fig-coap1 title="Transferring EDHOC in CoAP"}
 {: artwork-align="center"}

 The exchange in {{fig-coap1}} protects the client identity against active attackers and the server identity against passive attackers.
 An alternative exchange that protects the server identity against active attackers and the client identity against passive attackers is shown in {{fig-coap2}}.
-In this case the CoAP Token enables Party V to correlate message_2 and message_3 so the correlation parameter corr = 2.
+In this case the CoAP Token enables the Responder to correlate message_2 and message_3 so the correlation parameter corr = 2.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server